esxm/upb-fils-ma.github.io/docs/project/2024/essam.al/index.md

 # Security Door

-This project creates a password-protected automatic door system using a Raspberry Pi, microcontroller, and sensor.
+This project creates a nfc-protected automatic door system using a Raspberry Pi, microcontroller, and sensor.

 :::info